olssonm/l5-very-basic-auth/README.md

 Discovered Package: olssonm/l5-very-basic-auth
 ```

-If you would like to manually add the provider, turn of Auto-Discovery for the package in your composer.json-file:
+If you would like to manually add the provider, turn off Auto-Discovery for the package in your composer.json-file:

 ``` json
 "extra": {